Alden Solovy

 About the Author

 Alden Solovy is traveling teacher, preacher, poet in the tradition of the piytan.
-The Liturgist-in-Residence at the Pardes Institute of Jewish Studies in Jerusalem, his teaching spans from Jerusalem to the UK to synagogues throughout North America.
-He's the author of six volumes of modern tefillot and midrash.
-His latest, "These Words: Poetic Midrash on the Language of Torah," is a Silver Medalist in the 2023 Independent Book Publishers Awards.
+Studying for the rabbinate with HUC-JIR, he's the author of seven volumes of Torah and tefillah inspired poetry, prayer, and midrash.
+"These Words: Poetic Midrash on the Language of Torah" was a 2023 Silver Medalist in the Independent Book Publishers Awards and "Enter These Gates: Meditations for the Days of Awe" was a 2024 Finalist in the Next Generation Indie Book Awards.
 His work is anthologized in more than 20 volumes of prayers and meditations.
-Alden made aliyah in 2012.
+Alden has taught in institutions in Israel, Europe, and North America.
 He is the founder of ManKind Project Israel.
 Read his work at www.ToBendLight.com.

 Related Topics